Ronald T. Raines

 Ronald T. Raines is an American chemical biologist.
 He is the Roger and Georges Firmenich Professor of Natural Products Chemistry at the Massachusetts Institute of Technology.
-He is a physical organic chemist with interest in biochemistry.
+He is a physical organic chemist with an interest in biology.

 Education

 Raines was born and raised in the New Jersey suburbs of New York City.
 His father was a Ph.D. chemist, having worked with Charles O. Beckman at Columbia University.
 Raines graduated from West Essex High School in North Caldwell, New Jersey, where he was taught by award-winning chemistry teacher, Rex T. Morrison.
 He received Sc.B. degrees in chemistry and biology at the Massachusetts Institute of Technology, doing undergraduate research with Christopher T. Walsh on pyridoxal phosphate-dependent enzymes.
 He earned A.M. and Ph.D. degrees in chemistry at Harvard University for work with Jeremy R. Knowles on catalysis by triosephosphate isomerase.
 Also on his Ph.D. thesis committee were Walter Gilbert and Martin Karplus.
 Raines was a Helen Hay Whitney postdoctoral fellow with William J. Rutter in the Department of Biochemistry and Biophysics at the University of California, San Francisco, where he cloned and expressed the gene encoding bovine pancreatic ribonuclease.